junaidsyed-1/JS/week-3-OBJECTS, PROTOTYPES, OOP + DEEP JS MECHANICS/README.md

 ### What is an Object?
 - The Object represents one of the Data Type in JS.
 It is used to store various keyed collection and more complex entitites, we store the data in key-value pair.
 We can create an Object by using the basic method Object().

-### What is Key-value paris?
+### What is Key-value pairs?
-- Key-value paris are the fundamental and building blocks used to store and represent data, where key act as a unique identifier and is associated with a specific value.
+- Key-value pairs are the fundamental and building blocks used to store and represent data, where key act as a unique identifier and is associated with a specific value.

 ### Accessing and Updating Values in Object
 - We can use various methods to access and update the value of an object, for instance we can use dot (.) or bracket ([]) notations to access the value of an Object.
 To update the value in an Object we can assign the new value for instance, using dot notation we can do => obj.key1 = newValue, and for bracket notation we can do => obj[key] = newValue